 Some Lesser Known Facts About Prithviraj Chauhan

-- Prithviraj Chauhan or Rai Pithora was an Indian king who was the ruler of the territory of Sapadalaksha and its capital at Ajmer in present-day Rajasthan.
+- Prithviraj Chauhan or Rai Pithora was an Indian king who was the ruler of Sapadalaksha and its capital Ajmer in Rajasthan.
 He belonged to the Chauhan (Chahamana) dynasty.
-In 1177 CE, Prithviraj was a minor when he inherited a kingdom which stretched from Thanesar in the north to Jahazpur (Mewar) in the south.
+In 1177 CE, Prithviraj was a minor when he inherited a kingdom, which stretched from Thanesar in the north to Jahazpur (Mewar) in the south.
 This kingdom was expanded by him by conquering the neighbouring kingdoms such as defeating the Chandelas through military actions against them.
 In 1191 AD, Prithviraj defeated the Ghurid army, which was led by Muhammad Ghori near Taraori by leading a group of several Rajput kings.
-However, Muhammad Ghori defeated the Rajput army on the same battlefield in 1192 CE with the help of some Turkish mounted archers.
-The Islamic kings conquered India soon after he was defeated at Tarain, and this event was described briefly in a semi-legendary account titled Prithviraj Raso.
+However, Muhammad Ghori defeated the Rajput army on the same battlefield in 1192 CE with the help of some Turkish-mounted archers.
+Reportedly, many Islamic kings conquered India soon after his defeat at Tarain.
+A book titled Prithviraj Raso described briefly the defeat of Prithviraj and the rise of Islamic rulers in India.

-- The information about the deeds of Prithviraj Chauhan is mentioned in several medieval legendary chronicles such as medieval kavyas (epic poems) composed by Hindu and Jain poets.
-The names of such literary works include Prithviraja Vijaya, Hammira Mahakavya, and Prithviraj Raso.
-From his reign, Prithviraja Vijaya is the only surviving scholarly text, which was supposed to be written by Prithviraj’s court poet Chand Bardai.
+- The information about Prithviraj Chauhan is mentioned in several medieval legendary chronicles such as medieval kavyas (epic poems) composed by Hindu and Jain poets, Prithviraja Vijaya, Hammira Mahakavya, and Prithviraj Raso.
+From his reign, Prithviraja Vijaya is the only surviving scholarly text, which was written by Prithviraj’s court poet Chand Bardai.
 The other books that mentioned the life of Prithviraj include Prabandha-Chintamani, Prabandha Kosha, and Prithviraja Prabandha.
-His war against the Chandelas is also described by Chandela’s poet Jaganika in his book the Alha-Khanda (or Alha Raso).
-A Sanskrit poem anthology titled Sharngadhara-paddhati composed in 1363 mentions Prithviraj Chauhan.
+His war against the Chandelas was also described by Chandela’s poet Jaganika in his book the Alha-Khanda (or Alha Raso).
+A Sanskrit poem anthology titled Sharngadhara-paddhati, composed in 1363, also mentions Prithviraj Chauhan.

-- The first military achievement of Prithviraj was when he defeated his cousin Nagarjuna, who was the son of Prithviraj’s uncle Vigraharaja IV and was struggling for the Chahamana throne.
+- The first military achievement of Prithviraj was when he defeated his cousin Nagarjuna, who was the son of his uncle Vigraharaja IV and struggling for the Chahamana throne.
 According to the two verses of Kharatara-Gachchha-Pattavali, Prithviraj then defeated the Bhadanakas in 1182 CE.
-Bhadanakas ruled the territories Bhiwani, Rewari, and Alwar.
-The literary works such as Prithviraj Raso, Paramal Raso, and Alha-Raso mention that Prithviraj captured Chandela territory.
+Bhadanakas ruled the territories of Bhiwani, Rewari, and Alwar.
+Literary works such as Prithviraj Raso, Paramal Raso, and Alha-Raso mention that Prithviraj captured Chandela’s territory.
 The other texts like Sarangadhara Paddhati and Prabandha Chintamani described that Prithviraj attacked Paramardi.
 The text Kharatara-Gachchha-Pattavali states that Prithviraj was a Digvijay (conquest of all the regions) and embarked upon Jejakabhukti.
 This text also mentions that he was on a peace treaty with Bhima II, the Chaulukya (Solanki) king of Gujarat.
 According to Prithviraj Raso, Kanhadeva, the uncle of Prithviraj, killed seven sons of Bhima’s uncle Sarangadeva, and to take revenge for these deaths, Bhima killed the father of Prithviraj and captured Nagor.
-However, some historians claim that Bhima was a child at the death of Someshvara and was not responsible for the killing.
+However, some historians claim that Bhima was a child at the time of Someshvara’s death and was not responsible for the killing.
 According to the text Partha-Parakrama-Vyayoga, Prithviraj attacked Mount Abu, which was then ruled by the Chandravati Paramara ruler Dharavarsha.
 However, the attack was a failure.

 Jaichand’s daughter Samyogita fell in love with Prithviraj after hearing about his heroic exploits, and declared that she would marry only him.
 Jaichand arranged a swayamvara (husband-selection) ceremony for his daughter, but did not invite Prithviraj.
 Nevertheless, Prithviraj marched to Kannauj with a hundred warriors and eloped with Samyogita.
 Two-thirds of his warriors sacrificed their life in fight against the Gahadavala army, allowing him to escape to Delhi with Samyogita.”

 - Soon after his marriage to Samyogita, he started spending most of his time with his new wife, and this ignorance toward his state affairs led to his defeat against Muhammad of Ghor in 1192 CE.
-According to Prithviraj Raso, soon after this defeat, he defeated Nahar Rai of Mandovara and the Mughal chief Mudgala Rai; however, no historical evidence was found that showed the existence of these kings.
+According to Prithviraj Raso, soon after this defeat, he defeated Nahar Rai of Mandovara and the Mughal chief Mudgala Rai; however, no historical evidence has been found to confirm the existence of these kings.
 Reportedly, the old Qila Rai Pithora fort in Delhi was constructed by Prithiviraj Chauhan.

 - In the 12th century, several Muslim dynasties attacked and raided Prithviraj’s predecessors and captured the north-western areas of the Indian subcontinent.